Being a nomad isn't easy, but it's what life has given me. I spent

 Programmer, Developer, and Engineer are similar roles, though the

-idea.
-What really matters is their problem-solving ability β helping
+What really matter is their problem-solving ability to help